-Using snap ring pliers, remove the bearing retaining ring (26) from the pedestal bore.
+Using snap ring pliers, remove the bearing retaining ring (25) from the pedestal bore.
 Remove the bearing shim set (31); tie and tag the shims or measure and record their thickness for ease of reassembly.

-Loosen the setscrews (28) in the bearing retainer (32).
-Pry the bearing retainer from the pedestal bore using two screwdrivers against the heads of the setscrews.
+Remove the setscrews (28) from the bearing retainer (30) and install two machine screws (#10-32 X 1-inch long, not supplied).
+Pry the retainer from the pedestal bore using a pair of screwdrivers against the heads of the machine screws.
+Do not use the machine screws to jack against the ball bearing.
+Remove the machine screws and reinstall the setscrews.

-Press the oil seal (27) from the bearing retainer, and remove the bearing retainer O-ring (25).
+Press the oil seal (29) from the bearing retainer, and remove the bearing retainer O-ring (24).

-Place a block of wood against the impeller end of the shaft (30) and tap the shaft and assembled bearings (20 and 24) from the pedestal.
+Place a block of wood against the impeller end of the shaft (30) and tap the shaft and assembled bearings (19 and 23) from the pedestal.
 Be careful not to damage the shaft.